-- 1. The general and provincial ministers exercise their office with respect to the SFO through: - the establishment of fraternities; - the establishment of frater - the pastoral visits; - the spiritual assistance to the fraternities at the various levels. - They may exercise this office personally or through a delegate. - 2.
-This service of the religious ministers completes but does not substitute for the secular councils and ministers to whom belong the guidance, co-ordination, and animation of the fraternities at the various levels.
+- 1. The general and provincial ministers exercise their office with respect to the SFO through: - the establishment of fraternities; - the pastoral visits; - the spiritual assistance to the fraternities at the various levels.

+They may exercise this office personally or through a delegate.

+2. This service of the religious ministers completes but does not substitute for the secular councils and ministers to whom belong the guidance, co-ordination, and animation of the fraternities at the various levels.